absinthe-graphql/absinthe/guides/ecto.md

 deleted.
 Helpfully, this rule is defined within your context, helping ensure that it has the final say about data access.

-To actually use this data source we need to add a loader to your GraphQL
+To actually use this data source we need to add a loader to your Absinthe
 Context:

 ```elixir